lioliveiraz/VUE__gradDashboard/README.md

 <li>The components which have no folder are shared for different functionalities </li>
 </ul>

---- The pages folder is separated by administrator and graduate.
+---The pages folder is separated by administrator and graduate.

 ## 6. Middleware